MindLyfe/MindLyfe-Platform/backend/README.md

-# MindLyf Backend Services
+# MindLyfe Backend Services

-This directory contains the backend services for the MindLyf Mental Health Platform.
+This directory contains the backend services for the MindLyfe Mental Health Platform.

 ## Architecture